-Lloyds Banking Group has granted to the Directors of the Company a deed of indemnity through deed poll which constituted 'qualifying third-party indemnity provisions' for the purposes of the Companies Act 2006.
-The deed was in-force during the whole of the financial year and at the date of approval of the financial statements.
-Directors no longer in office but who served on the Board of the Company at any time in the financial year had the benefit of this contract of indemnity during that period of service.
-The indemnity remains in-force for the duration of a Director's period of office.
-The deed indemnifies the Directors to the maximum extent permitted by law.
+Lloyds Banking Group plc has granted deeds of indemnity by deed poll and by way of entering into individual deeds, which for the purposes of the Companies Act 2006 constitute 'qualifying third-party indemnity provisions' to the Directors of its subsidiary companies, including those of the Company.
+Such deeds were in force during the whole of the financial year and at the date of approval of the financial statements or from the date of appointment in respect of the Directors who join the Board of the Company during the financial year.
+Directors no longer in office but who served on the Board of the Company at any time in the financial year had the benefit of this indemnity during that period of service.

-The deed for existing Directors is available for inspection at the registered office of Lloyds Banking Group.
+The deed for existing Directors is available for inspection at the registered offices of the Company and Lloyds Banking Group plc.
 In addition, the Company has in place appropriate Directors and Officers Liability Insurance cover which was in place throughout the financial year.